miuon/dots/README.md

 # Dotfiles
 These are my graphical dotfiles, cli dotfiles are at [miuon/dots](https://github.com/miuon/dots).
 To set up a graphical system I use both repos.
-This also contains color schemes, one per stow package.
+This also contains color schemes, within the themes directory.
 These should sit alongside the main dotfiles.
 No guarantees that they'll be kept completely up to date with the main files.

 ## System details
 + **OS**: Arch, maybe OpenBSD in the future